Laptops, phones and other tech products often feature in EOFY and clearance sales happening this time of year

 The tax office sets guidelines for how long various items are meant to last that you can use in your calculations (two years for a laptop, for example).

-This rule applies whether the deduction is less than $300 and you're claiming it all in one year, or if it's more and you're deducting depreciation over several years.
+This rule applies whether the expense is less than $300 and you’re claiming it all in one year, or if it’s more and you’re deducting depreciation over several years.

-For more info on how to work this out, see the ATO's guide to deducting assets over $300.
+For more info on how to work this out, see the ATO’s guide to deductions or consult a tax professional.

-The myDeductions tool in the ATO app is also a useful resource for keeping track of expenses.
+For straightforward work expenses, the myDeductions tool in the ATO app is also a useful resource for keeping track of costs you incur throughout the year that you might want to claim later.

 The EOFY sales are a good chance to buy work goods you can claim back on tax.